 I’ve been a fan of Inbox Zero before I even knew it had a name.

 Now, I’m even more connected to my inbox, because most of my communication happens there.
-Also, email is an efficient to-do list for me, just like it is for Liviu, George and Jason.
+Also, email is an efficient task management system for me, just like it is for Liviu, George and Jason.
 So, not opening messages for days – or weeks – is out of the question.
 It gives me anxiety and consumes my mental energy.

 There are only two types of emails I’ll keep unread for more than a day: